-Indian Army GD (General Duty) eligibility for female candidates: Age limit, Physical Fitness Test (Height, Chest, Weight), physical qualification (Race or Running, Long Jump, High Jump), Educational qualification, Medical fitness test (Gender, health, Pregnancy), & Written test via CEE.
+Indian Army GD (General Duty) eligibility for female candidates (Women Military Police): Age limit, Physical Fitness Test (Height, Chest, Weight), physical qualification (Race or Running, Long Jump, High Jump), Educational qualification, Medical fitness test (Gender, health, Pregnancy), & Written test via CEE.

-If you are going to apply for an army GD post in the Indian army then you should know the Eligibility criteria.
-Eligibility criteria such as physical qualification, measurements, educational qualification, etc.
+If you are planning to apply in Indian army for female GD post then you should know all the eligibility criteria such as physical qualification & measurements, educational qualification etc.

-In this article, we will discuss in brief about Army female GD Qualification and Eligibility criteria and the selection process/recruitment process of the Indian army Female GD Bharti.
+In this article, we will discuss in detail about army female GD qualification & eligibility criteria, the selection process/recruitment process of the Indian army Female GD Bharti.

 Indian Army Female GD Eligibility – Age Limit, Height, Chest, Weight

-If the female candidates meet the eligibility and qualifications such as Age limit, Educational, Medical, & Physical qualification then only they will be able to get select for Women Military Force.
-Let’s discuss in brief these qualifications.
+If the female candidates meet all the eligibility criteria such as Age limit, Educational, Medical, & Physical qualification then only they will be able to get select for Women Military Force.
+Let’s discuss in details each one of these qualifications.

 Here is the official notification for GD eligibility for females and important notes on the selection process in the PDF format Indian Army GD Eligibility & Selection process For Female candidates.

-- Unmarried: A candidate must be an unmarried female.
-And the Unmarried Certificate with photograph issued within the last six months.
+- Unmarried: The unmarried candidate should have the unmarried certificate with photograph issued within the last six months.

-- Married: Female candidates who are widowed, divorced, or legally separated but do not have any children.
-In this case, female candidates are also eligible for recruitment.
+- Married: Married female candidates who are widowed, divorced, or legally separated but do not have any children can also apply.

-- Women who are widows of defense personnel (who have died in harness) and Also, such widows having children but not remarried will be eligible to apply for Army GD recruitment (Women Military Police).
+- Women who are widows of defense personnel (who have died in harness) and have children but not remarried are also eligible to apply.

-For physical qualification, height, chest, & weight are the major measurements.
-The physical qualification for these measurements is as follows.
+For physical qualification, height, chest, & weight are the major criteria.
+The physical qualifications for these criteria are as follows.